 Contaminated soil can impact human health, especially when agricultural land is affected.
 Different portable solutions enable the detection and identification of contaminants in soil samples.
 Testing may be performed prior to new construction on previously used land as well as to monitor the effects of industrial activities such as mining.

 Portable X-ray fluorescence (PXRF) instruments can now be used to identify unique chemical elements in a soil sample.
 PXRF devices emit X-rays to excite electrons in the sample.
 The secondary X-ray emitted by the sample is detected and is specific to the individual element.
-Earlier in 2018, Bruker released a new portable XRF analyzer, weighing less than seven kilograms, that is ideal for field testing and mobile laboratories.
-In a recent study, portable XRF and geographic information systems data were combined to produce a map of soil contaminated by heavy metals in abandoned mine sites.1 This method enabled more rapid mapping compared to conventional methods and demonstrated accuracy similar to that of inductively coupled plasma atomic emission spectroscopy (ICP-AES).
+In a recent study, portable XRF and geographic information systems data were combined to produce a map of soil contaminated by heavy metals in abandoned mine sites.
+This method enabled more rapid mapping compared to conventional methods and demonstrated accuracy similar to that of inductively coupled plasma atomic emission spectroscopy (ICP-AES).

 Gas chromatography coupled with mass spectrometry (GC-MS) is widely used in the laboratory setting, as it is considered the gold standard for compound identification.
 The development of portable units brings GC-MS into the field, enabling rapid compound identification.
-The PerkinElmer Torion T-9 Portable GC/MS is a self-contained, rechargeable, battery-operated system that packs the power of benchtop GC-MS into a portable, 32-pound instrument.
-Portable GC-MS has been used to detect polychlorinated biphenyl (PCB) in soil samples.
+Such portable GC-MS instruments have been used to detect polychlorinated biphenyl (PCB) in soil samples.
 PCB is an organic chlorine compound with potential carcinogenic effects, and its production was banned by the United States.
-Portable GC-MS has been used in the field to assess PCBs in soil matrices.2 Using on-site analysis reduces the cost and potential complications associated with transporting samples back to a laboratory, such as changing conditions during sample transport.
+Portable GC-MS has been used in the field to assess PCBs in soil matrices.
+Using on-site analysis reduces the cost and potential complications associated with transporting samples back to a laboratory, such as changing conditions during sample transport.
 In this study, the instrument was powered by an internal battery and helium cylinder, and the detection limit was approximately 10 ppm, considered useful for remediation efforts of these sites.

 There are multiple applications for field instrumentation in water testing, including quality assessment for aquaculture, drinking water, and wastewater management, among others.
 As with soil, ensuring water is free of contaminants is important to animal and human health, and there are multiple tools available for field testing.